 This work demonstrates Hands Up Mallee’s role as Enablers of Change

 The Australian Early Years Strategy (2024–2034) outlines a national vision that “all children in Australia thrive in their early years when nurtured by empowered and connected families supported by powerful communities.”
-Hands Up Mallee’s locally led work in the Hubs brings this vision to life by working alongside community, government and services to create environments where families feel welcomed, connected, and supported—ensuring they have a real voice in shaping the systems and services that matter most.
+Hands Up Mallee’s locally led work in the Hubs brings this vision to life by working alongside community, government and services to create environments where families feel welcomed, connected, and supported, ensuring they have a real voice in shaping the systems and services that matter most.

-Complementing this, the National Child and Family Hubs Network Strategy (2024–2029) focuses on strengthening collaboration, workforce capability, evidence and equity across hubs nationally.
+Complementing this, the National Child and Family Hubs Network Strategy (2024–2029) focuses on strengthening collaboration, workforce capability, evidence, and equity across hubs nationally.
 Hands Up Mallee contributes to this shared goal through our partnerships in Mildura and Red Cliffs as we test and refine community-led models that demonstrate how place-based innovation and learning can influence broader systems and national practice.

-The work through the Red Cliffs Early Years Hub and the Family & Child Hub in Mildura is driving system-level change and shifting how services, government and community collaborate to design and deliver what families need.
-These changes are translating into real, measurable improvements from more inclusive spaces to stronger local leadership and connected support systems.
+The work through the Red Cliffs Early Years Hub and The Family & Child Hub in Mildura is driving system-level change and shifting how services, government and community collaborate to design and deliver what families need.
+These changes are translating into real, measurable improvements, from more inclusive spaces to stronger local leadership and connected support systems.

 | System Changes | Impact on Children, Young People and Families |